 Lack of familiarity with these regulations does not constitute a defense for failure to comply.
 It is the responsibility of the owner/permit registrant to assure the safe operation of their registered vehicle(s) in full compliance of these regulations.

 All faculty and staff who operate or park their motor vehicle on College property must register their vehicles annually with the College and properly display the permit.
 This includes those faculty and staff who are EMTs.
 Faculty and staff may use the designated parking facilities available at the following lots: the Thomas Commons (rear), Multi Sports Center, Cole Library, Norton Geology, South Hall, Wade House, McWethy Hall, West Science, Rood House and the Thomas Commons Circle (3 hour time limit).
-Current permits may be purchased at the Campus Safety Office located in the lower level of Ebersole and must be displayed by September 1.
-Parking permit registration is an ONLINE process.
+Permits may be purchased online at http://www.cornellcollege.edu/campus-safety/vehicles-parking/faculty-staff-parking-form.shtml and must be displayed by September 1.
+Parking permit registration is an ONLINE process, all permits will be distributed on select dates as outlined by the Campus Safety Director and communicated out via email prior to September.
+Faculty or staff who miss the distribution dates or are unable to make it shall be asked to pick up their permits approximately 24 hrs after you complete the online registration form in the Mail and Service Center (lower level of Thomas Commons) during normal business hours.
+Please bring a photo ID with you for verification purposes- ALL permits will require identification and will NOT be placed in personal mailboxes.
 Part-time faculty permit fees will be pro-rated based upon $2.00 per term not to exceed $10.00.
 This includes those faculty / staff and students who are EMTs.
 Permits must be displayed at all times, including summer months, breaks, weekends, and after hours.

 Cornell reserves the right to deny the issuance of a vehicle permit to anyone with indebtedness to the College arising from the parking or operation of a vehicle on College property until the indebtedness is paid in full.
 Violators will be denied the privilege of operating and parking their motor vehicle on College property.